Skip to main content

 “He also deserves the queen more than his brother.”
 An old man sneered at his peers while they sat under the banyan tree.
 Some laughed, and others were amused at the suggestion.
 “I would also kill for the throne if I got a queen with it.”

 “What if he kills her too?”
-A woman gasped at another in the bathing ghats of the Ganges.
+A woman gasped at another in the bathing ghats of the Ganga.
 “Nonsense, he saved her, didn’t he?”

-Far from the cacophony of the city, the worry of her father, Dhruva Devi, sat still, her husband’s blood-spattered body lying on the blood-soaked ground, the dagger beside it, as she realised her own bodice and Angvastra were also spattered with the royal blood.
+Far from the cacophony of the city, the worry of her father, and the gossip, Dhruva Devi sat still, her husband’s blood-spattered body lying on the blood-soaked ground, the dagger plunged in it, as she realised her own bodice and Angvastra were also spattered with the royal blood.
 She eyed her husband’s frozen, horrid face.
 Was she not supposed to be shattered by what happened right in front of her eyes?
 With the dagger she had kept for self-defence?
 Was she not supposed to wail and lament her loss?
 Not a single teardrop escaped her eyes as she continued to stare at the lifeless figure.
 The women who guarded her had formed a circle around her to make sure she was not harmed.
 Who would harm her?
 Chandra had not spared her a glance since he was attacked by Ram Gupta over a disagreement, and he killed his brother in self-defence.
 She knew by now that nobody would believe Chandra’s version of the story.
 He would always remain the murderer of his brother.
 She would always remain a biased witness to the duel.
 People would think lowly of her if she spoke the truth.
-If she said how her husband attacked first.
-They would think she speaks from resentment or perhaps a need to impress the new king and pledge her loyalty to him.
+If she said how her husband attacked first, they would think she speaks from resentment or perhaps a need to impress the new king and pledge her loyalty to him.
 As she sat there, suddenly feeling dirty by her husband’s blood, Dhruva winced a little as if she smelled something rotten.
 Was this his punishment for his sins?
 She wondered.
 Was this what he got for leveraging the exchange of his wife and queen for the Shakas to leave the Gupta Empire alone?
 She shuddered at the thought as if she felt it again.
 Her own husband, her protector, ordered her to leave to join the Shaka king, for the sake of saving her people.
 The humiliation and disgust she felt even today, thinking of it, made her taste something bitter in her mouth.
 She was relieved he was gone.
 Yes, in her deepest soul, she was.
 He never loved or honoured her.
 He was not fit to be king after the great Samudra Gupta.
 If that day, Chandra had not come forward with the bold plan of a counterattack by disguising himself and going in her place, who knew what would have happened to her and to the kingdom Ram Gupta claimed to save.
 Chandra was so unlike his brother, born from the same mother, growing up in the same kingdom and household, he knew the price of such humiliation her husband refused to see.
 Dhruva suddenly remembered the first day she had witnessed a grand royal procession in the main road of Pataliputra, when Samudragupta rode alongside Ram Gupta and Chandra Gupta.
+She was an ordinary girl, curious about the royals back then.
 She remembered telling her maid-in-waiting that Chandra must be the future king.
+She never understood why Samudragupta chose her.
+The turn of fate she had, when she accompanied her father for his morning rituals in the Ganga Ghat and encountered the king disguised as a beggar, was supposed to be nothing short of a fairytale.
+He had chosen her to be his son's queen.
+But she was here, now, unsure of a future.

 “It is time for the holy bath.”
-A group of widowed women interrupted.
-They said that Mahadevi Datta, mourning her son, sent them to his widow.
+A group of widowed women interrupted her thoughts as they approached her cautiously.
+Her guards enquired.
+They said that Mahadevi Datta, mourning her son, sent them to his widow for the rituals.
 Dhruva looked up at the unfamiliar faces as a group of soldiers came by, almost scaring the women and started dragging the lifeless body away from public view.

 “Stop.”
 Dhruva’s words made them stare at her and stop.
 The outstretched hands of the mutilated corpse are still in their grips.
 The women guards eyed each other.
 Perhaps she would cry now, lament over her husband.